The Ocean Course Tournament History

 One of the four World Golf Championship events.
 South Africa duo Rory Sabbatini and Trevor Immelman held their nerve to win the WGC-World Cup at Kiawah Island.
 They began Sunday’s final round with a massive seven-shot lead and carded a one-over round of 73 to finish four clear on 275.
 The US team of Jim Furyk and Justin Leonard’s hopes collapsed on No. 13 when their tee shot found water.

 A 40-year-old and above Ryder Cup-format tournament with the U.S. defeating the Rest of the World team.
-The teams featured captains Palmer and Players and included such stars as: O’Meara, Nicklaus, Irwin, Strange, Floyd, Nelson, Lehman, Watson, Calcavecchia, Torrance, Aoki, Nobilo, Faldo, Woosnam and Langer among others.
+The teams featured captains Palmer and Player and included such stars as: O’Meara, Nicklaus, Irwin, Strange, Floyd, Nelson, Lehman, Watson, Calcavecchia, Torrance, Aoki, Nobilo, Faldo, Woosnam and Langer among others.

 In balmy, calm conditions, many sub-par rounds were posted, demonstrating to critics that, with proper setup, the course wasn’t too difficult for a stroke-play tournament.
 The Irish team of Padraig Harrington and Paul McGinley won the team competition while Colin Montgomerie won the individual title.